-The calculation of defined benefit obligations is performed annually by a qualified actuary using the projected unit credit method.
+[IAS 19.63-64, 67, IFRIC 14.23-24] The calculation of defined benefit obligations is performed annually by a qualified actuary under the projected unit credit method.
 When the calculation results in a potential asset for the Group, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
 To calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.